 Fruit bats are also known as flying foxes.
 Those nomadic animals like the northern parts of Australia, but they also live in Victoria, NSW and South Australia.

-Place where we often spot them in very big numbers is Mataranka in Northern Territory.
-At dusk thousands of bats get active after a long day of hanging heads down in the palm trees.
+The place where we often spot them in very big numbers is Mataranka in Northern Territory.
+At dusk, thousands of bats get active after a long day of hanging heads down in the palm trees.

 Bats carry rare diseases and should be admired from a distance.

 Where spotted: Katherine Gorge, Elsey National Park, Windjana Gorge WA